Magyartanulas/magyartanulas.github.io/Section10.md

 *From left to right: Illative (into), Inessive (in), Elative (out of)*

+Physically speaking, structures, rooms and vehicles are the go-to hollow box nouns, abstractly, it's a bit harder.

 **Vowel Harmony Table**

 | Hova? (-ba\-be)          | Hol? (-ban\-ben)            | Honnan? (-ból\-ből)         |